 General Convention (GC) is the governing body of The Episcopal Church, meeting once every three years.
 In 2018, GC is July 5-July 13 in Austin, Texas.

-Structure: General Convention is comprised of two houses, the House of Bishops and the House of Deputies.
+General Convention is the largest legislative body in North America.
+It is comprised of two houses, the House of Bishops and the House of Deputies.
 The House of Bishops has upwards of 200 active and retired bishops.
 There are over 800 deputies, laypeople and clergy, who are elected and sent by 108 dioceses.
-GC is the largest legislative body in North America.

 - Adopting legislation on issues important to the Church.